-Glencoe is an equal opportunities school.
+Ballachulish is an equal opportunities school.
 We are opposed to all forms of prejudice and discrimination and attempt to provide equality and opportunity through our ethos and working practices.
 Access to all subjects will, therefore, be provided to all pupils without reference to the sex or disability of the pupil.
 The school believes that each pupil, regardless of his/her sex, or disability should have an equal opportunity to pursue his/her subject choices and subsequent career free from discrimination.
-The school has a Race Equality Policy which was shared with pupils, staff and parents.